anishzute/synthetic-cell-segmentation/README.md

 ### Option 1: Download the Executable (Windows)

 1. Download the latest executable from the [Releases](https://github.com/anishzute/synthetic-cell-segmentation/releases) page.
-2. Unzip the downloaded file.
-3. Run `synthetic_cell_segmentation.exe` to launch the application.
+2. Run `synthetic_cell_segmentation.exe` to launch the application.

 ### Option 2: Build from Python Source